 - Engage with a spectrum of leaders: mayor’s office to activists to residents

 ARCHEWORKS is a multidisciplinary design school with a social agenda.
-ARCHEWORKS advances design in the public interest and inspires collaborative action to shape more healthy, sustainable and equitable communities.
-Our public forums and partnership based education programs propose a range of socially responsible and ecologically resourceful design solutions for urban communities.
-More information is available at archeworks.org.
+ARCHEWORKS advances design in the public interest and inspires collaborative action to shape healthier, sustainable and equitable communities thought a program called CHICAGO COMPLEX.
+Their public forums and partnership based education programs propose a range of socially responsible and ecologically resourceful design solutions for urban communities.
+More information is available at archeworks.org and

 The mission of the College of Architecture + Planning at the University of Utah is to nurture a culture of discovery, design and innovation in our designed world rooted in an ethic of care, community and commitment.
 Our efforts will be the spark for positive transformation in our designed world to promote the health and well-being of our society and environment through research, community engagement and educational experiences shaped to nurture the agile, inventive minds necessary to address global challenges that are yet unknown.